xkcococo/kexu.github.io/_posts/2023-1-13-Use-QIIME2-to-Preprocess-16S-Sequencing-Files.md

 ** Please read the tutorials for any questions.
 There are lots of different functions and plugins provided by QIIME2.
 Here I only put the bits and pieces of the codes for different procedures together, then use my own files to run it as an simple example.

 <br>
+**Step 1: Importing data in QIIME2.**
-**Step 1: Before importing data, first you need to identify the corresponding sequencing file format**

-First, we need to compare our sequencing files to the formats listed on [this page](https://docs.qiime2.org/2022.11/tutorials/importing/).
+Before importing data, first you need to identify the corresponding sequencing file format.
+We can compare our sequencing files to the formats listed on [this page](https://docs.qiime2.org/2022.11/tutorials/importing/).

 Here we will use `Casava 1.8 paired-end demultiplexed fastq` as an example.
 The format of `Casava 1.8 paired-end demultiplexed fastq` is two `fastq.gz` files for each sample L2S357_15_L001_R1_001.fastq.gz and L2S357_15_L001_R2_001.fastq.gz.
 The R1 and R2 stand for one forward and one reverse sequencing file.

 The underscore-separated fields in this file name are: `the sample identifier`_`the barcode sequence or a barcode identifier`_`the lane number`_`the direction of the read (i.e. R1 or R2)`_`the set number`.

+Then, we will run these codes to import our data.
 ```
 qiime tools import  \
   --type 'SampleData[PairedEndSequencesWithQuality]'  \